-A student who feels that a piece of graded term work (e.g., term paper, essay, test) has been unfairly graded, may have the work re-graded as follows.
-The student shall discuss the work with the instructor within 15 days of being notified about the mark or of the item's return to the class; no reappraisal of term work is permitted after the 15 days.
+A student who feels that a piece of graded term work (e.g., term paper, essay, test) has been graded unfairly, may have the work re-graded as follows.
+The student shall discuss the work with the instructor within 15 days of being notified about the mark or of the item's return to the class.
 If not satisfied, the student shall immediately take the matter to the Head of the department offering the course, who will arrange for a reassessment of the work within the next 15 days.
 The reappraisal of term work may cause the grade to be raised, lowered, or to remain the same.
 If the student is not satisfied with the decision and wishes to appeal, the student shall address a letter of appeal to the Dean of the faculty offering the course within 15 days of the unfavourable decision.
 In the letter, the student must clearly and fully state the decision being appealed, the grounds for appeal, and the remedies being sought, along with any special circumstances that warrant an appeal of the reappraisal.
 The student should include as much written documentation as possible.